okaditya84/CRUD-Application/README.md

   pip install -r requirements.txt flask run
 ```
+- You need to activate the virtual environment

 Follow the following steps if you want to connect your own database:
 - You need a MongoDB account to view the data
 - Make a cluster and a database and connect with a string.